Using the Dyne Test to Measure Polymer Surface Energy

 To ensure replicability of this test, material preparation and test technique must be standardized.
 ASTM Std.
 D6183 documents suggested conditioning methods.
 Unfortunately, this standard is untenable for treated film testing; conditioning times range from 24 to 96 hours.
 Such rigorous controls may be of value for R & D, but for normal QC testing, much shorter conditioning times should be used.

-Stabilization of substrate and test markers to ambient conditions is critical; therefore, ambient, sample, and test marker temperatures, as well as relative humidity, must all be controlled: For industrial testing, we recommend testing within a maximum range of 15°C (59°F) and 30°C (86°F), and 35% to 70% relative humidity.
+Stabilization of substrate and test solutions to ambient conditions is critical; therefore, ambient, sample, and test marker temperatures, as well as relative humidity, must all be controlled: For industrial testing, we recommend testing within a maximum range of 15°C (59°F) and 30°C (86°F), and 35% to 70% relative humidity.
 Ideally, the range would be 20°C to 25°C and 40% to 60% RH.

 Inspection methodology is especially important.
 Have one trainer instruct all testers to minimize variability.
 Static charges, which can be significant on corona treated films, can affect dyne testing results.
 As needed, a de-ionizer should be used to neutralize any static charge in the test area.
 Finally, the elapsed time between extrusion or coating to test (or from test to printing, etc.) must be controlled: the surface energy of treated films can drop dramatically over a very short period of time just after treatment.